vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

   ): Either[String, RustEndpoint] = // ...
 ```

-The second thing to notice: endpoints does not have a name!
+The second thing to notice: endpoints do not have a name!
 If we look back to our initial example of `getWorkerMetadata`, it did not have a unique name except the Scala value it was assigned to.
 But we can't observe that in our code generator (without writing a macro) so here we have chosen to just get a name as a string next to the definition.

 Then we can define a **collection** of `RustEndpoint`s: